Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

--  **Querying Subversion**: If the Subversion tracking feature has been activated for your project all Subversion events (commit, file addition or deletion) are tracked down in the |SYSPRODUCTNAME|
+-  **Querying Subversion**: If the Subversion tracking feature has been activated for your project all Subversion events (commit, file addition or deletion) are tracked down in the Tuleap database.
-   database.
 This audit trail can be searched using several criteria.

--  **Subversion Administration**: this service allows project administrator to perform the most common Subversion administration and configuration tasks from the |SYSPRODUCTNAME| Web interface (for more details see `Subversion Administration Interface`_).
+-  **Subversion Administration**: this service allows project administrator to perform the most common Subversion administration and configuration tasks from the Tuleap Web interface (for more details see `Subversion Administration Interface`_).

 Let's review some of these features in more details.